jseguillon/kubevirt-capi-easy/Readme.md

-# CAPI easy via Kubevirt
+# CAPI Made Easy with KubeVirt

 This repo contains cookbooks for starting Kubernetes via Cluster API using Kubevirt.